Video management system provider Panopto has this month launched a new data center for the Australia and New Zealand (ANZ) region.

 Panopto Australia and New Zealand general manager Michael Savanis says that the company has experienced a growth surge in the region, due in part to the rise of remote workforces and distance learning.

-“It's crucial for organisations to know that their proprietary video content is secure, and we are excited to launch a local data centre for Australia and New Zealand that provides a secure, scalable cloud solution.”
+“It's crucial for organisations to know that their proprietary video content is secure, and we are excited to launch a local data center for Australia and New Zealand that provides a secure, scalable cloud solution.

-Panopto says that all customers located in Australia and New Zealand will be migrated to the new data centre next year.
+Panopto says that all customers located in Australia and New Zealand will be migrated to the new data center next year.